EQT Exeter Snaps Up 4.5 MSF of Industrial

 EQT Exeter, through its EQT Exeter Industrial Value Fund VI, has acquired 33 industrial assets in various markets nationwide, totaling about 4.5 million square feet.
 The fund closed at $4.9 billion last July, exceeding its target of $4 billion.

 The average building size is more than 138,000 square feet.
-The bulk and last-mile properties are in four regional markets, including the Southeast (Richmond, Va., Atlanta and Jacksonville, Fla.); the Ohio River Valley and vicinity (Louisville, Ky., Cincinnati and Indianapolis); the Midwest (Chicago, St. Louis, Kansas City, Mo., and Minnesota); and El Paso, Texas.
+The big-box and last-mile properties are in four regional markets, including the Southeast (Richmond, Va., Atlanta and Jacksonville, Fla.); the Ohio River Valley and vicinity (Louisville, Ky., Cincinnati and Indianapolis); the Midwest (Chicago, St. Louis, Kansas City, Mo., and Minnesota); and El Paso, Texas.

 The properties were about 90 percent leased at the time of sale to 34 different tenants.
 The investor plans to lease-up the remaining 428,000 square feet of available space across the assets.